JNRowe/jnrowe.github.io/articles/tips/Three_mobile_broadband_in_linux.rst

 Exchange ``3internet`` for your |APN| in the example above, if it differs.

-It is also possible, yet unlikely, that you'll have to call a different number to ``*99#``.
+It is also possible, yet unlikely, that you’ll have to call a different number to ``*99#``.
 If this was the case you would have found that out from extracting the data from the drivers or looking your network up in the NetworkManager database.

-Notice the very short value for timeout, I've come to that value empirically.
+Notice the very short value for timeout, I’ve come to that value empirically.
-If the connection isn't up after 3 seconds it is not coming up, and you're just wasting time before you retry.
+If the connection isn’t up after 3 seconds it is not coming up, and you’re just wasting time before you retry.

 /etc/ppp/peers/three